 On May 3, 1873, David Skillings, as trustee, sold the land to Horace M. Bearce and Ira T. Drew, who entered into a mortgage with the trust to finance the purchase.
 On January 5, 1878, David Skillings, on behalf of the trust, foreclosed on the mortgage and sold the property at public auction.
 It was purchased by his son, David N. Skillings, Jr., who then transferred it to his father on January 12, 1878.
 Through these transactions, the trust received the auction value of the property and David Skillings became the sole owner.

-On February 7, 1878, David Skillings acquired the road bed and land for Parker Street that previously had divided his land.
+On February 7, 1878, David Skillings acquired the road bed and land for Parker Street that previously had divided his land (Parker Street had been discontinued as a public thoroughfare between Beacon and Boylston the previous year).
 He died in January of 1880 and the land subsequently was owned by his estate.

 On October 15, 1880, the Boston Water Power Company sold the land to the west of David Skilling’s land to Henry M. Whitney, Grenville T. W. Braman, and Henry D. Hyde, trustees of a real estate investment trust known as the The Park Entrance Lands Trust.
 The trust purchased four parcels, including all of the land on the south side of Commonwealth running west from David Skilling’s land to the intersection with Beacon Street (in what is now Kenmore Square), and south to Westland Avenue.